YOGA TEACHER TRAINING

 Accreditation with Yoga Alliance International & The Independent Yoga Network

-The 200 hour training requires you to log 170 hours of studio-based contact.
+The 200 hour training typically requires you to log 170* hours of studio-based contact.
 This is divided into 25 training days that take place once a month from January to December (11 weekends in total).
 The remaining 30 hours are 'non-contact' and completed in your own time with study and assessment.
 The course syllabus is divided into the following units of study and practice.

 UNIT 1 TECHNIQUES, TRAINING & PRACTICE